ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 server are able to use their respective keying material.

 ## PreSharedKey Mode {#psk-mode}

+When the client uses pre-shared key authentication, the procedure is as described in the following.

+### Access Token Retrieval from the Authorization Server

 To retrieve an access token for the resource that the client wants to access, the client MAY include a `cnf` object carrying an identifier